Wolfdale (microprocessor)

 Wolfdale is the code name for a processor from Intel that is sold in varying configurations as Core 2 Duo, Celeron, Pentium and Xeon.
-In Intel's Tick-Tock cycle, the 2007/2008 "Tick" was Penryn microarchitecture, the shrink of the Core microarchitecture to 45 nanometers as CPUID model 23.
+In Intel's Tick-Tock cycle, the 2007/2008 "Tick" was Penryn microarchitecture, the shrink of the Merom microarchitecture to 45 nanometers as CPUID model 23.
 This replaced the Conroe processor with Wolfdale.

 The Wolfdale chips come in four sizes, with 6 MB and 3 MB L2 cache (Core 2 Duo); the smaller version is commonly called Wolfdale-3M, 2 MB L2 (Pentium), and 1 MB L2 (Celeron).

 The mobile version of Wolfdale is Penryn and the dual-socket server version is Wolfdale-DP.
 The Yorkfield desktop processor is a quad-core Multi-chip module of Wolfdale.

-Wolfdale was replaced by Nehalem based Clarkdale and its Sandy Bridge successor.
+Wolfdale was replaced by Nehalem based Clarkdale.

 Variants

 Wolfdale

 Wolfdale is the codename for the E8000 series of Core 2 Duo desktop processors and the Xeon 3100 server processor family.
 Released on January 20, 2008, the chips are manufactured using a 45-nanometer process and feature two processor cores.
 The Wolfdale models operate at 2.53 GHz, 2.66 GHz, 2.83 GHz, 3.0 GHz, 3.16 GHz, 3.33 GHz, and 3.5 GHz (unreleased Core 2 Duo E8700); the E31x0 and E8xxx series utilizes 6 MB of L2 cache and a 1333 MT/s FSB.
 These processors include the SSE4.1 media extensions.
 Wolfdale uses a product code 80570.